MichaelRallo/OOComparison/Properties.md

 ## Java
 #### Getters and setters...write your own or built in?
-It's required to write your own getters and setters in java.
+It's required to write your own getters and setters in Java.
 **Example:**
 ```Java
     private String name;